cyrilletoulet/gerenuk/README.md

 # Warning: this file has to be writable and readable by daemon user.
 pid_file = /var/run/gerenuk-libvirtmon.pid

-# The instances monitoring grequency (in seconds).
+# The instances monitoring frequency (in seconds).
 monitoring_frequency = 300

 # The monitoring sampling duration (in seconds).